xbeat/Machine-Learning/README.md

 Mixture of Experts (MoE) models have gained popularity in natural language processing due to their ability to handle complex tasks efficiently.
 However, these models often require significant computational resources.
 This presentation explores techniques for compressing MoE models using Python, focusing on practical implementations and real-world applications.

+## Gradient Descent Fundamentals in Python

+Understanding Loss Functions in Gradient Descent

+The Mean Squared Error (MSE) loss function measures the average squared difference between predicted and actual values.
+For linear regression, it quantifies how far our predictions deviate from ground truth, providing a differentiable metric we can optimize.

 ## Common Machine Learning Techniques for Text Analysis in Python

 Text Analysis with Machine Learning in Python